Every gift, no matter the amount, goes a long way.

-- Helping to provide college access support to low-income students as they navigate an increasingly complex postsecondary landscape;
+- Help to provide college access support to low-income students as they navigate an increasingly complex postsecondary landscape;

-- Bringing desperately needed income into the households of low-income families by employing first-generation high school and college students to provide that support;
+- Bring desperately needed income into the households of low-income families by employing first-generation high school and college students to provide that support;

-- Providing professional employment experience and career training to low-income, first-generation high school and college students that will help rebuild the economy.
+- Provide professional employment experience and career training to low-income, first-generation high school and college students that will help rebuild the economy.

 Can support training for peer leaders